yashasvithanai/RFM-Model/README.md

 # RFM Model
-Purchase history holds a lot of power to understand consumers’ patterns and leverage it to target optimally for promotional activities and improve sales.
+Purchase history holds a lot of power to understand consumers’ patterns and leverage it to target optimally for promotional activities and improving sales.

 I am provided with purchase history of 1000 customers for a brand CDNOW over the past 18 months.
 The objective is to segment high-value customers from the low-value ones by utilizing RFM (Recency, Frequency, Monetary Value) model.